 Anina slipped out of the storage tent, heart beating rapidly in anticipation.
-The falling warriors had picked their own battles against the king’s warriors in the camp.
+The warriors from the sky had picked their own battles against the king’s warriors in the camp.
 What once had been a quiet, organized abode had now become a loud, chaotic mess.
 It was great for Anina, who barely attracted attention from warriors on either side with her servant’s disguise, but it did make searching for her brothers a little difficult.

 Anina pushed herself through the melee, avoiding swashing swords, flying spears, and wrestling bodies.
 Her gaze roved over the fight, hoping to glimpse Aklin’s dark skin and long, curly hair, or Danihon’s tattoos.

 Instead, the distinct tang of mangoes caught Anina’s attention.
-She spun around, and there was Yiling, bounding out of a tent and leaping over groups of warriors.
+She spun around, and there was Lady Yiling, bounding out of a tent and leaping over groups of warriors.
 But the Ghoul failed to notice Anina, and she passed her by, heading straight into the centre of the camp.

 Anina followed, her feet moving of their own accord.
-Yiling’s clothes were torn in some places, and blackened with soot in others.
+Lady Yiling’s clothes were torn in some places, and blackened with soot in others.
 Other than that, the Ghoul moved with her usual poise, even though Danihon had mentioned that she had been suffering from mage-illness.
 Had someone helped her make a sacrifice?
-Anina glanced back to the tent where Yiling had come from, but it was now blocked by more fighting warriors.
+Anina glanced back to the tent where Lady Yiling had come from, but it was now blocked by more fighting warriors.

-Yiling slowed, then she planted herself in front of Bunawi.
+Lady Yiling slowed, then she planted herself in front of Bunawi.

 Were they going to duel now?
 Would it even be valid at this point?
 Anina squatted beside a pile of broken wood and debris.